This page tells you what to do if you get errors like the following when starting Confluence, when you can't access Confluence on port 8090.

 To access Confluence in this configuration, point your web browser to http://localhost:8099/.

-Once this is working, if this is the URL your users will use, remember to update your Base URL to point to the new URL.
+If this is the URL your users will use to access Confluence, update your Base URL to point to the new URL.

 The JIRA distribution runs on port 8080 by default.
 If you're looking to change the port of the JIRA distribution, see Changing JIRA Standalone's port.